danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 bool Util_ListSounds(const string& in, FuncFileListing @cb)
 //Return a random number between the given values int Util_Random(int start, int end)
+//Create a save game property with ident and value string Sav_CreateProperty(const string &in ident, const string &in value)
+//Extract a value by ident from a save game property string string Sav_GetValueFromProperties(const string &in properties, const string &in ident)
 ```

 ## AngelScript internals: